*Rental License Program Update*

 Applying for / Renewing a Rental License

 Use this form to Apply for a New Rental License.
-Be sure to log-in to your account before completing this form.

 You can also print and return your completed rental license application (PDF) with the appropriate fee to the City of Hopkins.